c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/models/README.md

       * **Methoxy Group:** The **incorrect methoxy group** is retained in the structure.

 However, since the model was trained on **only 50,000 reactions**, it serves as a **solid foundation** and demonstrates **several promising aspects** in retrosynthesis prediction:
-1. **Accurate Precursor Prediction:**
+1. **Accurate Leaf Node Precursor Prediction:**
-    * The model **correctly identified acetic anhydride** as the starting precursor, showcasing its ability to predict fundamental reactants.
+    * Model V27 **correctly identified acetic anhydride** as **one of the leaf node precursors**, showcasing its ability to predict fundamental reactants.
 2. **Partial Ester Group Prediction:**
-    * The inclusion of a **methoxy group** suggests that the model is effectively **attempting to predict the ester group**, indicating an understanding of functional group transformations.
+    * The inclusion of a **methoxy group** suggests that Model V27 is effectively **attempting to predict the ester group**, indicating an understanding of functional group transformations.
 3. **Meta Isomer Identification:**
-    * The model **successfully predicted the meta isomer** in relation to the **carbonyl groups**, indicating an ability to discern specific structural configurations.
+    * Model V27 **successfully predicted the meta isomer** in relation to the **carbonyl groups**, indicating an ability to discern specific structural configurations.
 4. **Diverse Retrosynthesis Pathway Options**
-    * The model provided **four retrosynthesis pathway options**, most of which **correctly included the acetic anhydride starting precursor**.
+    * Model V27 provided **four retrosynthesis pathway options**, most of which **correctly included the acetic anhydride precursor**.
     * Although the subsequent options had a **lower state score** (*c.f.* [Section 1.5](https://github.com/c-vandenberg/aizynthfinder-project/tree/master#15-aizynthfinder-post-processing-tools---route-scoring)) and **made less synthetic sense**, predicting multiple retrosynthetic routes is crucial for potentially identifying novel synthetic pathways.

 ### Model V28 Asprin Retrosynthetic Prediction